hirzi/LSD/README.md

 	ABCtoolbox ABCEstimate.input

-#  vi) Estimating neutral demographic parameters
+#  vi) Estimate neutral demographic parameters
   As LSD first requires an estimate of neutral demographic parameters, this must first be estimated.
 Following parameter estimation for the putative neutral regions (or the genome-wide representation), we combine the neutral window posterior density distributions to inform of the global (neutral) parameter estimates.

 <img src="https://github.com/hirzi/LSD/blob/master/Combine_posteriors_github.png" width="625">